Generic selectors

 Photo by Icon Sport

-For example, Napoli is a one-club city, with no local derby to contest in the league, however games versus Inter Milan, AC Milan, Roma, Lazio, and Juventus have seen their fans grow a hatred for all of the rival clubs fans they face.
-This type of rivalries have been heightened over the past few years after fighting has broken out between fans after games, resulting in injuries and even deaths.
+For example, Napoli is a one-club city, with no local derby to contest in the league, however, games versus Inter Milan, AC Milan, Roma, Lazio, and Juventus have seen their fans grow a hatred for all of the rival clubs' fans they face.
+This type of rivalry has been heightened over the past few years after fighting has broken out between fans after games, resulting in injuries and even deaths.

 Philip O Rourke is a Dublin-based journalist and author of Forgotten Football Clubs, 50 Clubs Around the World.
 He appears on the Forgotten Football Clubs podcast and, in his spare time, travels around Europe to different football stadiums, trying to watch as many different clubs as he can.